fclubb/PC_geomorph_roughness/README.md

 + -epsg or --epsg_code: EPSG code (integer) to define projection information.
 This should be the same EPSG code as the input data (no re-projection included yet) and can be taken from LAS/LAZ input file.
 Add this to ensure that output shapefile and GeoTIFFs are properly geocoded.

 ## Additional Parameters
-+ -o or --outlas: LAS/LAZ file to be created.
++ -o or --outlas: LAS file to be created (currently only LAS files are supported).
 This has the same dimension and number of points as the input LAS/LAZ file, but replaced color values reflecting roughness calculated over a given radius.
-Note that this will overwrite existing color information in the output file. *WILL REQUIRE MORE CODING*
+Note that this will replace existing color information in the output file.
 + -shape_out or --shapefile_out: Output shapefile storing calculated attributes for seed points only.
 Default filename will be generated with radius in the filename.
 + -odir --outputdir: Output directory to store plots and pickle files.
 Default is directory containing LAS/LAZ file.
 + -fig or --figure: Generate figures while processing.
 This often takes significant amount of time and can be turned off with -fig False.
-+ -color or --store_color_las: Generate a LAS/LAZ file where deviation from the plane are saved in the color attribute of the LAS/LAZ file for every point. *Note* that this will overwrite the color information in the LAS file.
-Default is False, can be turned on with --store_color True.
++ -color or --store_color_las: Generate a LAS file where deviation from the plane are saved in the color attribute of the LAS file for every point. *Note* that this will replace the color information in the LAS file (but will be saved to separate file).
+Default is True, can be turned off with --store_color False.

 # Examples